googleads/google-ads-php/README.md

 ## Requirements

+*   Both 32-bit and 64-bit PHP systems are supported but we highly recommend to use 64-bit if you can.
+This is because many fields of the Google Ads API are typed as 64-bit integers and casting their values to `int` instead of `float` from 32-bit systems can lead to issues.
+The largest integer value supported in 32-bit PHP systems is usually 2147483647, see the predefined constant [PHP_INT_MAX](https://www.php.net/manual/en/reserved.constants.php) for more details.
 *   This library depends on [Composer](https://getcomposer.org/).
 If you don't have it installed on your computer yet, follow the [installation guide for Linux/Unix/OS